What we want: Climate-friendly Pensions

 If you joined us in Bristol for the South West Action on Pensions event on Friday 3rd Sept, many thanks!

-Next up is the Conversation for Change event, which will be a type of workshop with people joining from across the South West.
-There will be more info soon, but please do note the joining details below, and please share.
+Next up is the Conversation for Change event on Tuesday 6th October, 7.30pm, which will be a type of workshop with people joining from across the South West.
+Please do note the joining details below, and please share.

 JOIN US IN BRISTOL ON FRIDAY 3RD SEPT